-by Greg King on February 13, 2012 in Network-Attached Storage
+by Greg King on February 13, 2012 in Networking, Storage

 It’s been a while since we last evaluated a NAS device, so to help kick things back off, we’re taking a look at Synology’s 2-bay DS212 NAS server.
 Synology has long offered not only robust hardware, but exceptionally good software, so let’s see if that still stands today, as our last look at a Synology product was a full three years ago.

 In the past, we have conducted straight file copies to and from the NAS devices.
 Using large single files and directories with thousands of smaller ones, we were able to get a real world idea of read and write speeds when averaging out multiple run.
 This has treated us well, and is a method still used by others, but going forward, we have a new tool in our belts.

 A few years ago, Intel created its own benchmarking tool for NAS devices called NASPT.
 Short for NAS Performance Toolkit, NASPT is, to quote Intel themselves, â€œa file system exerciser and analysis tool designed to enable direct measurement of home network attached storage (NAS) performance.)
 Essentially what they did was create a tool that mimics day to day workloads such as video playback, content creation and office productivity application emulation.

 By creating this tool, Intel has made it extremely easy on those of us tasked with benchmarking NAS devices.
 You install NASPT on a host machine (recommended specs are 32-bit XP SP2 and 2GB of RAM), map a drive on that host that points to the NAS and decide which tests you want to run.
 These are the specs that I used when building out our test machine.

 - Dell Optiplex 755

 - Intel Core 2 Duo E6550

 - Integrated Video